remix-run/remix-v2-website/data/docs/start/quickstart.md

 <docs-warning>Just getting started with Remix?
 The latest version of [Remix is now React Router v7][remix-now-react-router].
 If you want to use the latest features, you should use the [React Router docs to get started][react-router-get-started].</docs-warning>

 This guide will get you familiar with the basic plumbing required to run a Remix app as quickly as possible.
-While there are many starter templates with different runtimes, deploy targets, and databases, we're going to create a bare-bones project from scratch.
+While there are many starter [templates][templates] with different runtimes, deploy targets, and databases, we're going to create a bare-bones project from scratch.

-When you're ready to get serious about your Remix project, you might consider starting with a community template.
-They include TypeScript setups, databases, testing harnesses, authentication, and more.
-You can find a list of community templates on the [Remix Resources][templates] page.

 ## Installation